 From a disclosure perspective, there are some ways that the team at FundApps can code an adjustment for this change.
-Given your data model and our ability to gather the relevant information, we will develop a systematic way of assisting you in identifying companies with this provision and whether it applies to you.
+Given your data model and our ability to gather the relevant information, we would be happy to discuss the potential development of a systematic way of assisting you in identifying companies with this provision and whether it applies.

 Clients might identify the particular lots of shares to which the double voting rights should apply.
 Under this option, a client would need to internally monitor the 2 year holding period, separate those lots which are conferred double voting rights, and flag them via a property in their data file.

 Alternatively, clients could not just separately identify the lots of shares in the affected companies, but simply supply the necessary purchase date information for those shares.
-Rapptr can then calculate if the 2 year holding time has been crossed.
-In either scenario, Rapptr will then apply the multiplier (2x) automatically in the calculation for those shares to correctly increase (double) the voting rights figure.
+Rapptr could then calculate if the 2 year holding time has been crossed.
+In either scenario, Rapptr would then apply the multiplier (2x) automatically in the calculation for those shares to correctly increase (double) the voting rights figure.

 It's important that the lots of shares would be separated or identified in some way given the likelihood of buying and selling of these shares over time.
 The remaining data point required would be the identification of the French issuers which have imposed such a provision in their articles.